jacksakers/DevSignal/README.md

 # DevSignal (v0.1.0-alpha)

-The Open Source Discovery Engine. > A gamified platform connecting developers seeking experience with maintainers seeking contributors.
+The Open Signal Discovery Engine. > A gamified platform connecting developers seeking experience with maintainers seeking contributors.

 ## 💻 The Concept

-DevSource is a web platform designed to feel like home—specifically, your IDE.
+DevSignal is a web platform designed to feel like home—specifically, your IDE.
 It acts as a social layer on top of GitHub, allowing developers to:

 - Discover Projects: Find "Help Wanted" issues and projects formatted like code cards.